petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 ### Choosing a Trained Model

-A properly trained model is paramount: the data in your index must be appropriate for the model chosen. <!-- more accurate to say that the model must be trained on your data?--> If no appropriate pre-trained model exists for your data, you must create your own.
+A properly trained model is paramount: the data in your index must be appropriate for the model chosen.
+If no appropriate pre-trained model exists for your data, you must create your own.

 Working with a pre-trained model is more convenient, but you must ensure it is fine-tuned to your data before employing it in production.